ChaiMayor/hview-ui/README-EN.md

 Project name：Hview-ui

 Implied meaning：Usually, the first code to learn programming is Hello World, and it is the first time for us to develop component libraries.
 Our component libraries are also developed and learned by referring to existing component libraries. view has the meaning of observation and is a homophone with vue, so we combine h and view together.
-We named the library hview-ui to indicate that this new library will learn the advantages of integrating the existing library, hoping to present you with a good library project.
+Naming the component library hview-ui means that our new component library will learn the advantages of integrating existing component libraries and hopefully present a good component library project for you.

 Logo：